awslabs/harmonix/website/docs/techdocs/runtimes/kubernetes/eksProviderTemplates/importClusterTemplate.md

   * IAM Roles
   * aws-auth ConfigMap settings

-Choosing to use a cluster that is created outside of OPA means that you are responsible for configuring your cluster to be compatible with OPA.
-See the [AWS EKS Environment Provider template documentation](newClusterTemplate) for details on what OPA expects to be set up for a cluster.
+Choosing to use a cluster that is created outside of Harmonix means that you are responsible for configuring your cluster to be compatible with Harmonix.
+See the [AWS EKS Environment Provider template documentation](newClusterTemplate) for details on what Harmonix expects to be set up for a cluster.

 ### Optional Components

-The following will only be created if you answer "Yes" to "Create OPA Resources In EKS Cluster?"
+The following will only be created if you answer "Yes" to "Create Harmonix Resources In EKS Cluster?"
   * "opa-cluster-admin" ClusterRoleBinding
   * ClusterRole for viewing/listing namespaces